 Dogs have many complex pooping behaviours that are difficult for humans to understand.
-However, the worst of all is when your dog continues to poop indoors!
-You may have wondered why would they do this to you?
-Unfortunately, when you see your dog pooping in the house, you tend to get angry.
+However, the worst of all is when your dog poops indoors!
+You may have wondered why they do this to you!
+So unfortunately, when you see your dog pooping in the house, you tend to get angry.
 But this is the worst thing you can do!

 Why is your dog pooping in the house?

 When trying to understand this issue, you must ask yourself a couple of questions:

 How old is your dog?

 A dog's age can have a lot to do with the way he is eliminating.
 If you have a puppy, be aware that he may not be accustomed to your house rules yet.
 To add to this, his bladder is much smaller than an adult dog’s, and he won’t be able to hold it all in for as long.
 Young pups tend to pee or poop indoors but, although annoying, it is completely normal.
 All you can do is wait until your pup gets older - and of course, work on house-training!

 Contrarily, senior dogs can have trouble with inappropriate toileting too.
 Indeed, elderly dogs may lose control of their bowel movements as they age.
 There’s not much that can be done about this, but you can put pads around the house and limit your dog’s access to certain rooms if you’d like to keep them clean.
 Diapers are an option for some, but you should discuss this with your vet before you purchase them.
 Some dogs can find them extremely uncomfortable, and as a result, will try to hold it in until the diapers are off.
 This can be very harmful to their health and well-being.